CRISIL Rating

 How does CRISIL rank mutual fund schemes?

-CRISIL employs a globally recognized methodology to rank mutual funds.
-These rankings are widely accepted by various stakeholders, including institutional and retail investors, intermediaries, and asset management companies.
-Only open-ended funds are considered for ranking.
+CRISIL uses a globally recognised methodology to rank mutual funds.
+These rankings are widely accepted by stakeholders such as retail investors, institutional investors, distributors, and fund houses.
+However, only open-ended mutual funds are eligible for this ranking process.

 What types of mutual funds are ranked?